wxsd-sales/move-to-webex/README.md

 ### Quick Note!

 This project was originally built to migrate only Zoom meetings to a commercial Webex org, so you will see some urls that remain as a result of that.
-Since its inception, it has been updated to include moving any meetings based on a search parameter from an Outlook calendar, or even Webex commercial meetings to Webex FEDRamp.
+Since its inception, this project has been updated to include moving any meetings based on a search parameter from an Outlook calendar, or even Webex commercial meetings to Webex FEDRamp.

 ### Video Demo